LucaCanali/Miscellaneous/Spark_Notes/Tools_Spark_Pyroscope_FlameGraph.md

 ---
 ## Pyroscope for Spark in 3 easy steps
-- Start Pyroscope
+### 1. Start Pyroscope
   - Download from https://github.com/grafana/pyroscope/releases
   - CLI start: `./pyroscope -server.http-listen-port 5040`
   - Or use docker: `docker run -it -p 5040:4040 grafana/pyroscope`
   - Note: customize the port number, I used port 5040 to avoid confusion with the Spark WebUI which defaults to port 4040 too
   - [Pyroscope doc](https://grafana.com/docs/pyroscope/latest/get-started/) has more details including how to use Pyroscope with Helm
-- Configure the Spark executors to send metrics to Pyroscope
+### 2. Configure the Spark executors to send metrics to Pyroscope
   - 3 different alternative methods are described in later in note
-- Open the browser to the Pyroscope WebUI and analyze data from there
+### 3. Open the browser to the Pyroscope WebUI and analyze data from there
   - data can also be exported to a Grafana dashboard, see the [doc](https://grafana.com/docs/pyroscope/latest/)

-## Spark configuration
+## Spark configuration for the Pyroscope Java agent
 This describes 3 different and alternative methods to configure Spark to use Pyroscope

-### 1. Spark in local mode
+### A. Spark in local mode
 When using Spark in local mode, typically for develompment, you just need to configure the java agent:
 - Build or download the latest version of the pyroscope java agent, for example:
   - `wget https://repo1.maven.org/maven2/io/pyroscope/agent/0.12.0/agent-0.12.0.jar`